roman-milk/roman-milk.github.io/daddys-such-a-fucking-pervert.md

+===

- ****** Daddy's Such A Fucking Pervert ****** byNonStopFunGuy© The "kids" (sheesh, they were 16 to 18 year olds) had to get to bed "early," for the meet and all.
+The "kids" (sheesh, they were 16 to 18 year olds) had to get to bed "early," for the meet and all.
 By 9:30, I was alone in my hotel room, bored.
 Thought about driving home.
 Instead, got on the computer, and actually had webcam sex with my wife, Rebecca.
 Yeah, it happens; we'd done it before.
 She fucked herself with a vibrator while I jerked off, we spent about an hour masturbating for each other.
 I mean, I would have preferred some smoking-hot, younger bitch lying nude in bed with me, but not having any such option, my pretty wife over the Internet was a decent alternative.

  Next day, saw the team at breakfast, went to the swim meet, blah blah blah.
 Boring day, a very long meet.
 Then the team went out to dinner again, and that finished up around 8 pm.